Free Entry | Please Donate £5

 S1 1XZ

 Through her thoughtful, often delicate works, McCarthy invites the viewer to consider how time affects the way we view and understand art.
 For How to Look Through Time, she presents a new series of work that uses a 16th century Titian print to examine the role historic artwork can have in our lives today.
 McCarthy’s drawings, film and experiments with glass are displayed in direct dialogue with Titian’s The Submersion of Pharaoh’s Army in the Red Sea (c.
-1549), 12 individually printed woodcuts which create a single image at grand scale.
+1549), 12 individually printed woodcuts which create a single image on a grand scale.

 Created following months of careful study of the Titian work, McCarthy’s resulting responses consider what happens to an image when it is re-encountered, recontextualized, recombined — when a particular frame of reference is undone, what new one takes its place?